Kanye West Pays Tribute To Kobe Bryant In Wake Of His Tragic Death, ‘We Love You Brother’

 On Sunday, it was revealed that basketball legend Kobe Bryant and his 13-year-old daughter Gianna passed away tragically in a terrible accident.
-The news shocked the nation and led to many fans and celebrities alike to take to social media to share their condolences to the Bryant family and pay tribute to the star, the most recent being Kanye West who posted a photo on Twitter alongside Bryant, according to Fox News.
+The news shocked the nation and led many fans and celebrities alike to take to social media to share their condolences to the Bryant family and pay tribute to the star, the most recent being Kanye West who posted a photo on Twitter alongside Bryant, according to Fox News.

 In the photo, a younger West sat alongside Bryant in a recording studio.
 The two friends are smiling broadly.
 On the other side of West is rapper Mos Def and producer-rapper Swizz Beatz.